Are you worried you might have been exposed to the herpes virus?

 For genital herpes, most people become concerned about potentially being infected after sexual contact with a person that shows symptoms of herpes.
 This can include oral sex with someone that has cold sores, which can potentially spread to the genitals.

-The most common type of herpes test is a viral culture test.
-To perform a viral culture test, your doctor will extract a small amount of skin cells from the part of your body they believe is infected by the virus.
+A common type of herpes test is a viral culture test.
+To perform a viral culture test, your healthcare provider will extract a small amount of skin cells from the part of your body they believe is infected by the virus.
 This is typically your lips, mouth or the area around your genitals and/or anus.

-Your doctor will only need to take a tiny cellular sample in order to administer the test.
-Typically, this is collected by scraping the skin lesion.
+Your healthcare provider will only need to take a tiny cellular sample in order to administer the test.
+Typically, this is collected by collecting fluid from the skin lesion with a cotton swab.
 The process is fast, simple and only involves minor discomfort for most people.

-After your doctor has extracted a cellular sample, it’s sent to a laboratory for analysis.
-Using a microscope, scientists will monitor the growth of the virus over a period of several days to find out if the cellular sample is infected.
+After your healthcare provider has extracted a cellular sample, it’s sent to a laboratory for analysis.
+Using a microscope, scientists will monitor the growth of the virus in a lab culture over a period of several days to find out if the cellular sample is infected.

 A viral culture test usually takes two to five days to produce a reliable result.
 The results of the test will depend on the activity of your sample.
 If the scientists notice the virus growing, they’ll mark the test as positive; if not, it will be marked as negative.